wakatara/harsh/README.md

 `harsh ask` allows you to pick between `[y/n/s/⏎]` which is yes/no/skip/don't answer right now.
 CTRL-c breaks you out of the ask cycle at any point and returns you to your prompt.

 As of `0.8.12`, to support longer term pattern tracking (and unreliable memories), you can optionally follow any of the `y | n | s` options with a typed `#` symbol and a comment that will get recorded in your log file.
 This is primarily for analysis at a later date to help uncover patterns between events, reasons you may have written a comment, and either good or bad knock-on effects.
-The comment gets fed into the log file so can be easily loaded along into spreadsheets or pandas for anlaysis on the `:` deliimiter.
+The comment gets fed into the log file so can be easily loaded along into spreadsheets or pandas for analysis on the `:` deliimiter.

 Personally, I'd use the comments sparing and to denote why you had to skip, broke a consistency chain with an `n`, or for when you're trying to figure out something notable on a day so when you look back you can see why habit *X* may or may not have succeeded.